Mind-Muscle Connection: Science or Bro-Science?

 Practical Application

-Start incorporating focused attention during your warm-up sets and isolation work.
-Use lighter weights initially to establish the connection, then gradually increase load while maintaining that awareness.
+Start with focused attention during your warm-up sets and isolation work.
+Use lighter weights to establish the connection, then gradually increase load while keeping that awareness.
+The goal is intentional practice, not just going through the motions.

 The Bottom Line